ataylor89/weatherforecast/README.md

 1. It resolves the domain name `localhost` to the IP address 127.0.0.1
 2. It opens a socket and connects it with the address 127.0.0.1:8080.
 This creates a connection.
 3. It opens a stream for sending and receiving data across the connection.
-4. It writes a GET request to the stream for the index page of the server.
+4. It sends a GET request for the index page of the server.

 If the GET request is successful, then the web server responds with the HTML of the web page.